GetStream/stream-chat-react-native/docs/cookbook.md

 ## Swipe message left to delete and right to reply {#message-example-9}

 Some messaging apps usually show extra options such as delete or reply when you swipe the message.
-In this example we will build a message which opens `delete` opion when swiped left, and will reply to the message when swiped to left.
+In this example we will build a message which opens `delete` option when swiped left, and will reply to the message when swiped to left.

 For swiping gesture, we are going to use external library called [react-native-swipe-list-view](https://github.com/jemise111/react-native-swipe-list-view)